Selective Posterior Rhizotomy – SPR

-The decision to have a selective posterior rhizotomy is made by the neurosurgeon and other members of the medical team.
+How it is done: The decision to have a selective dorsal rhizotomy is made by the neurosurgeon and other members of the medical team.
 The child’s strength, ability to move and spasticity are measured.
 Function, included walking, is also observed.
 During the surgery, the doctor determines which muscles are most spastic.
 Only those nerves are cut.
 The hospital stay is five to seven days.
-Following surgery, intensive therapy are often needed to help the child get stronger.
-Children typically wear ankle braces for a period of time following surgery to provide stability and protect weak muscles.
+Following surgery, intensive therapy and ankle braces are often needed to help the child get stronger.